 Caution: Unlike the sale of your principal residence, you aren’t allowed a capital gain exclusion when you sell rental property or second/vacation homes.
 However, if you own and use the home as a principal residence for two out of the five years preceding the sale of the home, you may qualify for capital gain exclusion, even though the home was a rental property or vacation home for the balance of the five-year period.

 In conclusion, we see many of our clients with second homes and short-term rentals.
-If you two are exploring a second home, our hope is you can use this information to help you make a more informed decision.
+If you too are exploring buying a second home, our hope is you can use this information to help you make a more informed decision.